ctron/csaf-walker/README.md

 "Walk" CSAF data from a remote server, allowing one to work with the data.

+In addition, this repository also has a tool for working with SBOM data.
+Most of the options explained are valid for both SBOM and CSAF.

 ## From the command line

 There's a command line tool, which can be used right away.